theorangepotato/programming-languages-2019/Assignment1/README.md

     plus 0 y = y
     plus (S x) y = S (plus x y)

 It is recommended to first write down similar equational definitions for the functions `even, length, member, append, reverse, le, insert, sort`.
-Once you have these equations, the implementation in LambdaNat5 is much easier.
+Once you have these equations, the implementation in LambdaNat5 should be much easier.

 #### Assignment1.B.even (1 out of 15)